unicod3/WebApiExcercise/README.md

 - Purchase Orders
 - Sales Orders

-All of them has it's own page with AngularJS CRUD implementation on the front-end
+All of them have it's own page with AngularJS CRUD implementation on the front-end

 How to keep track of stock
 --------------------------